NordicPlayground/nrf5-sdk-for-eddystone/README.md

     * Merged in via script the cifra crypto library's fix for a [known issue](https://github.com/ctz/cifra/issues/3) with EAX encryption of the eTLM frames.
 Now eTLM frames are properly encrypted.
 Make sure to run `crypto_setup_all.sh` so the correct commits are checked out.
     * Added a stand-alone application hex file without the softdevice merged in so it can be DFUed with a bootloader.
     * Other small stability improvements, bug fixes, and house cleaning.
+    * Updated README with [How it works](#how-it-works) section explaining the different modules in the firmware.

 * __v0.6__ (April 21 2016)